Campaign Finance Instructions

 Candidates are required to file periodic campaign finance reports on the dates listed below.
 Candidates for local office whose names do not appear on the primary ballot are not required to file a pre-primary report.

-When filing a campaign finance report, use the long form (ETHCF-2L) if there were any transactions during the reporting period.
-The short form (ETHCF-2a) may be used only if you did not receive contributions, make disbursements, or incur obligations during the reporting period.
+When filing a campaign finance report, use the (ETHCF-2L) if there were any transactions during the reporting period.
+The postcard report (ETHCF-2NA) may be used only if you did not receive contributions, make disbursements, or incur obligations during the reporting period.
 Please note that the Ethics ID Number referenced on these forms does not apply to local candidates.

 |Report||Reporting Period||Filing Deadline|